The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 A sticky note changes job when the stuck edge changes.
 Before you write, hold the note over the page and test one opening motion with your finger.
 If the motion feels natural, the hidden layer will probably work.

-Best for playful reveals because the lifted corner tells the reader where to touch.
+One free corner creates a playful reveal because the shadow tells the reader where to touch.

-Best when you want title, detail, and memory to appear one layer at a time.
+Two offset notes can stage title, detail, and memory one layer at a time.

 Recipe 1